- Undergraduate Admissions+

 - Modern Languages+

 - Modern Languages & Linguistics

 - Philosophy & Modern Languages

 - Theology & Religion

 - Visiting Students+

 Ms Nicola Harrison

 Nicola has trained both as a singer and as a professional vocal coach with top pedagogues in UK, Switzerland, France and Spain.
-She has trained medically, worked in ENT and in the Voice Clinic and studied anatomy at Chelsea and Westminster Hospital, and vocal anatomy with Meribeth Dayme and others.
-A member of many organisations related to voice, she is at the forefront of new developments in vocal teaching across the board and is a qualified Adult Educator & Lecturer.
+She has degrees in literature and education as well as music and has trained medically, worked in ENT and in the Voice Clinic and studied anatomy at Chelsea and Westminster Hospital.

-As an author she has written for national and local radio, newspapers and magazines, including Classical Music and the Singer magazine.
+As an author she has written for national and local radio, newspapers and magazines, including Classical Music, British Music, BBC History and the Singer magazine.
 In her writing she focuses, above all on the interpretation of text in song.
-She is currently writing a commissioned series of books on English Song.

 The College normally admits two students a year to read Music and also has two Organ Scholars in residence at any one time.
 Pembroke has a thriving musical society and attracts talented musicians from a wide range of academic disciplines.